QueenBeeSC/swarm.city/README.md

 ## What is Swarm City?

-Swarm City is developing a DApp that will allow any P2P service exchange.
-Anybody will be able to run and use any service on the platform.
-The first service in development is a #needaride service (known as ridesharing).
-The next service maintained by the core team will be #SwarmBnb (or property sharing).
+Swarm City is developing a decentralized app (DApp) that will allow any peer-to-peer (P2P) service exchange.
+Anybody will be able to exchange Swarm City Tokens (SWT) and use any service on the platform.
+The first service in development is a #needaride service (aka ridesharing).
+The next service maintained by the core team will be #SwarmBnb (aka airbnb).

 #### Past